Call Now for a Free

 Flooded Cars and Vehicle Branding

 Florida law requires a flood damaged vehicle – that has been reported to the owner’s insurance company- to brand the vehicle on the car title, indicating it was flood damaged.
-However, not all states require flood-damaged vehicles be branded.
-And in Florida, if the vehicle owner does not report the water damage to his or her insurance company, the brand will not make its way onto the vehicle’s title.
+However, not all states require flood-damaged vehicles to be branded.
+In Florida, if the vehicle owner does not report the water damage to his or her insurance company, the brand will not make its way onto the vehicle’s title.

 Vehicle Washing